Mike Cox (American politician): Attorney General of Michigan

-Internet Predator Unit

-After Cox became Attorney General in 2003, he restructured the Child and Public Protection Unit to focus on aggressively protecting children from adults who would attempt to prey on young children over the internet.
-Cox's unit would identify those adults who would interact with children inappropriately and arrested more than 250 adults having one of the most successful units in the nation.

-In 2006, the unit arrested Detroit consultant Ken Gourlay after Cox read a story in The New York Times depicting the abuse of Mr. Berry in the underground world of child pornography.
-In the story, Cox read that Mr. Berry was a Michigan resident and asked his team to investigate.
-Attorney General investigators found hundreds of computers with thousands of pornographic images in Gourlay's possession.
+In 2006, Cox read a story in The New York Times depicting the sexual abuse of a child in California by a man in Detroit via the underground world of child pornography.
+Cox initiated an investigation, and police found hundreds of computers with thousands of pornographic images in Ken Gourlay's possession.
 Eventually, Gourlay was convicted of several charges including enticing a child to engage in sexually abusive activity and was sentenced to six years by circuit court judge Archie Brown in 2007.

 Detroit Mayor's mansion party

-Cox played a role in aftermath of a party at Manoogian Mansion, then the residence of Detroit mayor Kwame Kilpatrick.
+Cox played a role in the aftermath of a party at Manoogian Mansion, then the residence of Detroit mayor Kwame Kilpatrick.
 Strippers were alleged to have been present at the party and allegedly assaulted; one dancer was murdered shortly after.
 Citing no evidence, no proof, and no witnesses, Cox declined to offer a subpoena, effectively closing an investigation by the State of Michigan into allegations of the "wild party."
 The Michigan State Police continued its own separate investigation.

 Cox interviewed the Mayor with his chief criminal prosecutor.
 The police noted that Cox insisted on interviewing the former mayor alone without Michigan State Police officers present, because there were allegations of media leaks.
 State police officers have testified that they had strong leads that needed to be followed regarding the Manoogian Mansion party, that the state police believed that the Detroit Police Department was destroying evidence in the case, but "because of actions by Attorney General Mike Cox, they were powerless to stop them."
 A state police memo indicated that they had wanted to interview the mayor and the mayor's wife, but because the attorney general had "shut down" the investigation, the state police could not get subpoenas, medical records or the cooperation of witnesses.
 In response, Cox said that he closed the investigation after interviewing more than 130 people who stated the party never took place, and called the accusations against him "absolute bullshit".
 Cox explained that the focus of his investigation was whether Kilpatrick's bodyguards were being paid illegal overtime to work the party.
 Cox also said that the police could have "went" to Wayne County Prosecutor Kym Worthy if they wanted subpoenas.
 Cox stated that he closed the investigation without interviewing the alleged perpetrator of the assault because the allegations only involved a misdemeanor and the state police did not need to interview the alleged perpetrator.
 In addition, Cox said that newspaper reporters did not find evidence that the police did not find.